constMeEqualAwesome/constMeEqualAwesome/README.md

 - 👋 Hi, I’m @constMeEqualAwesome.
-- 👀 I’m interested in web development and making music.
+- 👀 I’m interested in web development and producing music.
 - 🌱 I’m currently learning JavaScript, HTML, and CSS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...